Main Library Hours

 Renewal limits allow both the Library and borrowers to identify -- and replace or repair -- lost or damaged books more quickly.
 As a result of periodic review of loan records, we have fewer missing books when borrowers leave the University.

-Books should be returned to either the Main or Science Library service desks.
+Books should be returned to the Information & Borrowing Desk at the Main Library.

 Book drop off bins are available at both Main and Science for borrowers who return items after operating hours.
 The Science Library book drop is located in the Science complex to the left side of the Science Library main entrance.
 The Main Library book drop is located on the side of the building directly across from Usdan cafeteria.